PlayeRom/flightgear-addon-framework/README.md

 ### Version notation for git tags

 The git tag assigned to releases should be the same as the add-on version.
-However, git tag versions may be additionally marked with the prefix `v.` or `v`.
-For example if your version of add-on is `1.2.5`, you can name the git tag as `v.1.2.5` or `v1.2.5`.
+However, git tag versions may be additionally marked with the prefix `v` or `v.`.
+For example if your version of add-on is `1.2.5`, you can name the git tag as `v1.2.5` or `v.1.2.5`.

 ### Class diagram